 (81% to 94%)

-In the US Reimmunization Study, adults previously immunized with Typhim (typhoid vi polysaccharide vaccine) Vi vaccine in other studies were reimmunized with a 25 µg dose at 27 or 34 months after the primary dose.
-Data on antibody response to primary immunization, decline following primary immunization, and response to reimmunization are presented in TABLE 2.
+In the US Reimmunization Study, adults previously immunized with Typhim Vi vaccine in other studies were reimmunized with a 25 mcg dose at 27 or 34 months after the primary dose.
+Data on antibody response to primary immunization, decline following primary immunization, and response to reimmunization are presented in Table 2.
 Antibody levels attained following reimmunization at 27 or 34 months after the primary dose were similar to levels attained following the primary immunization.10,13 This response is typical for a T-cell independent polysaccharide vaccine in that reimmunization does not elicit higher antibody levels than primary immunization.
 The safety of reimmunization was also evaluated in this study (see ADVERSE REACTIONS section).

-ADULTS: KINETICS AND PERSISTENCE OF Vi ANTIBODY* RESPONSE TO PRIMARY IMMUNIZATION
+40-YEAR-OLD ADULTS: KINETICS AND PERSISTSENCE OF Vi ANTIBODY* RESPONSE TO

 § Not Done.

-¶Includes available data from all reimmunized subjects (subjects initially randomized to Typhim (typhoid vi polysaccharide vaccine) Vi vaccine, and subjects initially randomized to placebo who received open label Typhim (typhoid vi polysaccharide vaccine) Vi vaccine two weeks later).
+¶ Includes available data from all reimmunized subjects (subjects initially randomized to Typhim Vi vaccine, and subjects initially randomized to placebo who received open label Typhim Vi vaccine two weeks later).

 This monograph has been modified to include the generic and brand name in many instances.